readthedocs/readthedocs.org/docs/user/explanation/dedicated-platform.rst

 .. - A dedicated platform helps to solve tasks that you otherwise end up writing and maintaining your own scripts and CI tools for.
 .. - Always evolving: Read the Docs develops new features on-demand.
 So you get a dedicated platform that's maintained and has new features added.
 .. - Community: Related to the above, but perhaps worth mentioning that a lot of people are building tools and extensions that run on the platform etc.
-.. - Batteries included / integrations: Flyout menu, search, SSL certificate

 Choosing a dedicated documentation platform
 ===========================================

-This is an introduction to the most common benefits of choosing a dedicated platform for building and publishing documentation projects.
+This is an introduction to the most common benefits of choosing a *dedicated* platform for building and publishing documentation projects.

 Let us start with a high-level overview: